Azure/azure-rest-api-specs/documentation/Semantic-and-Model-Violations-Reference.md

 **How to fix the violation**: Remove the readonly property from the request parameters in example or in traffic payload.

 ### <a name="OBJECT_MISSING_REQUIRED_PROPERTY" />OBJECT_MISSING_REQUIRED_PROPERTY

 **Output Message**: Missing required property: {0}.

 **Description**: The property {0} is required and has to provide in request or response of example (or of traffic payload).

-**How to fix the violation**: Provide the requried property in example(or in traffic payload) or remove this property from the required list of the definition in swagger spec.
+**How to fix the violation**: Provide the required property in example(or in traffic payload) or remove this property from the required list of the definition in swagger spec.
 Or add items property if the type is array.

 ### <a name="DISCRIMINATOR_VALUE_NOT_FOUND" />DISCRIMINATOR_VALUE_NOT_FOUND